ministryofjustice/hmpps-arns-integrations-test-playwright/performance/README.md

 NOTE: you may want to adjust the `duration` value in the Browser test to match which API scenario you're running, but not necessarily.

+The tests also cover the AAP API.

+- AAP API tests
+`k6 run performance/tests/aapApi.js`

+NOTE: at the moment all tokens are fetched from the run of the global-setup function, if the token has expired for now you can run this test feature to renew the token before running the performance test.
+`npx playwright test --project=chromium tests/19.AapRequests.spec.ts`

+future work will involve refactoring this test to include getting the AAP token in isolation from K6.

 ## The report